AnotherJohnH/Zif/README.md

 6. Kill the Amazon Kindle ebook framework.
 (It will restart when the Kindle next re-boots)

 ```
-   ssh root@<kindle-hostname>
+   ssh root@<kindle-hostname>    # if not already logged in
    killall start.sh cvm
 ```

-NOTE: If you want to restart the kindle and get the Kindle ebook framework back.
+NOTE: If you want to restart the kindle and get the Kindle ebook framework back

 ```
    shutdown -r now